Pelly Branch Library, 1921-1948

 Founding and Early Years

 The library in Pelly opened in June 1921, making it one of the first locations in the newly established Harris County Public Library (HCPL), formed just one month earlier.
-The location in Pelly was secured largely due to efforts by Mrs. E. T. Arnett, secretary of the Pelly Mothers Club, who petitioned the county to include Pelly in the new library system's plans.
+The location in Pelly was secured largely through the efforts of Mrs. E. T. Arnett, secretary of the Pelly Mothers Club, who petitioned the county to include Pelly in the new library system's plans.
 Arnett and her husband made multiple trips to Houston to advocate for the library, navigating difficult roads to meet with commissioners and present their case.

 In 1929, the library moved to Pelly City Hall, becoming a central community hub.
 The room at Pelly City Hall served three purposes for the community—on Sundays, it was used for Sunday school classes; throughout the week, it was a public library; and on occasion, the "large, airy library room in the city hall [became] the council chamber for the city council or the arbitration room for the 'meat choppers' and other business men who met to fix prices."